 Because cable is a shared connection, you can experience slowdowns during peak usage times if there are a lot of people in your neighborhood online simultaneously.
 Even the best cable provider does not have much control over traffic load and patterns and their effect on your online experience.

-On the other hand, because DSL usually requires a landline phone, you can also bundle your services together for a better rate from DSL internet providers.
+On the other hand, because DSL usually requires the use of landline telephone companies, you can bundle your services together for a better rate from DSL internet providers.
 Several providers, including EarthLink and CenturyLink, now offer a freestanding option, meaning your phone line doesn't have to be active to obtain DSL internet service.

 Ultimately, unless you need an ultra-fast connection to power multiple enabled devices all running high-demand applications simultaneously, modern DSL speeds are likely sufficient for your household.